influxdata/docs-v2/content/telegraf/v1.21/introduction/getting-started.md

 Notice that the timestamps occur at rounded ten second intervals (that is, `:00`, `:10`, `:20`, and so on) - this is a configurable setting.

 That's it!
 You ready to use Telegraf to collect metrics and write them to your output of choice.

+For an introduction to Telegraf and an overview of how it works, watch the following video:

+{{< youtube vGJeo3FaMds >}}